 They might have look different at first sight, but they all shared two things: they all had a deep respect for their job and they all were hard-working.

 And guess what.

-Just when I started to get used to the job, I was sacked.
+Just when I started to respect this job, I was sacked.

 I got what I deserved.
 Just when I said to myself that I’m too good to do a menial job, it turned out that I was not good enough to do it.
 Touché!